-Field Description Specification Displays the name of the specification used to create the configuration.
-See "About Unified Inventory Management" in UIM Concepts for more information about configuration specifications.
+Field Description Specification Displays the name of the specification used to create the configuration. information about configuration specifications.
 ID Modify the ID for the configuration.
 The default value is based on the ID of the parent logical device account with an incremented version number.
 Name Modify the name of the configuration.
 The default value is the same as the ID.
 Previous Configuration Displays the version number of the previous configuration, if any.
-If you are creating the first configuration version, this value is $\bf 0$.
+If you are creating the first configuration version, this value is 0 .
 Version Displays the sequential version number of the configuration you are creating.
 Start Date Modify the date on which the configuration will become active.
 End Date Modify the date on which the configuration will become inactive.
 LD Account Displays a link for the parent logical device account.